-We have been engaged in the securitization of our credit card receivables since 1997.
-We access the asset-backed securitization market using the Synchrony Credit Card Master Note Trust ("SYNCT") and the Synchrony Card Issuance Trust ("SYNIT") through which we issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
+We access the asset-backed securitization market using the Synchrony Credit Card Master Note Trust ("SYNCT") and the Synchrony Card Issuance Trust ("SYNIT") through which we may issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
 In addition, we issue asset-backed securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT").

-At December 31, 2019, we had \$2.9 billion of outstanding private asset-backed securities and \$7.5 billion of outstanding public asset-backed securities, in each case held by unrelated third parties.
+At December 31, 2020, we had \$2.3 billion of outstanding private asset-backed securities and \$5.5 billion of outstanding public asset-backed securities, in each case held by unrelated third parties.